Office HoursTuesday 4-6pm Wednesday 4-6pm

 Ph.D. in Educational Policy, Planning, and Leadership (The College of William & Mary)

-Prior to her arrival at Rochester Institute of Technology, Candice Baldwin served as the first Director of Multicultural Affairs at Mount Ida College.
+Before joining RIT, Dr. Baldwin served as the first Director of Multicultural Affairs at Mount Ida College.
 During her tenure, Candice created the Balfour Peer Leader & Mentor program designed to assist in the recruitment, retention, and graduation of multicultural students on campus as well as an adjunct professor in the Math department.

 Baldwin, C & Griffin, M. (2013) Frames of Black Women in the Academy: The Challenge of Race, Education, and Gender, Disrupting the Culture of Silence: Women Navigating Hostility and Making Change in the Academy, Vanderbilt University Press. (citation in progress)